Retirement Savings Plans and Investment Funds

 Tufts University-Funded Retirement Plan – 401(a)

-You are automatically enrolled in the Tufts University-Funded Retirement Plan on your date of hire if you are a benefits-eligible employee* and age 21 or older.
-This is a 401(a) plan.
+You are automatically enrolled in the Tufts University-Funded Retirement Plan - a 401(a) plan - on your date of hire if you are a benefits-eligible employee* and meet the minimum age requirement.

-- If you are age 21 to 39, the university will contribute 5% of your base salary, up to the Social Security wage base, and 10% of your salary above the Social Security wage base.
+- Age 21** to 39: The university will contribute 5% of your base salary, up to the Social Security wage base, and 10% of your salary above the Social Security wage base.

-- If you are age 40 or older, the university will contribute 10% of your base salary, up to the Social Security wage base, and 15% of your salary above the Social Security wage base.
+- Age 40 or older: The university will contribute 10% of your base salary, up to the Social Security wage base, and 15% of your salary above the Social Security wage base.

-If you do not make an investment election, your contribution will be invested into the Plan default, a Vanguard Target Date Fund.
+If you do not make an investment election, your contribution will be invested into the qualified default investment alternative for the Plan , a Vanguard Target Date Fund.

 You are 100% vested in the Tufts University-Funded Retirement Plan once you have completed three years of eligible service.